 The PA Committee meetings are informal, discussing how best we can campaign, organise and promote awareness around matters that are important to WI members and mostly significantly around WI Resolutions.
 We also organise an annual event such as a faith visit, science day and events that focus on promoting women, Fairtrade, etc. The Committee also promotes awareness and campaigns around ACWW and Climate Change.
 Do come along, see what we do and decide for yourself if it’s a Committee you’d like to become involved with as we’d love to welcome more members onto the PA Committee.

-Current members are: Gwen Williams (Chair), Annie Phillips (Vice Chair), Jill Newell, Jan McLardy, Sally Russo, Danielle Chatten, Pat Collison, Val Simpson (ACWW), Lesli Tunbridge (Climate Change Ambassador), Rae Stapleton and Maggie Glavin
+Current members are: Gwen Williams (Chair), Annie Phillips (Vice Chair), Jill Newell, Jan McLardy, Danielle Chatten, Pat Collison, Val Simpson (ACWW), Lesli Tunbridge (Climate Change Ambassador), Rae Stapleton and Maggie Glavin